Tips for Hiking to San Giovanni Fortress in Kotor, Montenegro

 A short way up from the start of the trail in the Old City of Kotor, you’ll come to an entrance barrier and have to pay a small fee to climb up.

 I should point out here that there’s another way to Kotor Fortress that is free, but longer.
 It’s called Kotor Ladder and it’s a long trail full of switchbacks that starts slightly outside the Old City.
 I haven’t taken it, but apparently it offers great views of the fortress on the way up.
-This guided tour includes going up the Kotor Ladder, then down the stair path.

 5. Wear solid shoes.